wallytutor/WallyToolbox.jl/docs/src/Calphad/2004_Stolen/Chapter01.md

 natural variables for the Gibbs energy are T and p, an infinitesimal change, dG, can be expressed in terms of infinitesimal changes in pressure, dp, and temperature, dT.

-ac -{22) 4 oF), aT (1.65)
-Op )r or
+(1.65)

 The Gibbs energy is related to enthalpy and entropy through G = H — TS.
 For an infinitesimal change in the system

-dG =dH —TdS — SdT (1.66)
+(1.66)

 Similarly, H = U + pV gives

-dH =dU + pdV + Vdp (1.67)
+(1.67)

 Thus in the absence of non-expansion work for a closed system, the following important equation

-dG =Vdp— SdT (1.68)
+ (1.68)

 is easily derived using also eq.
 (1.58).
 Equations (1.65) and (1.68) implies that the temperature derivative of the Gibbs energy at constant pressure is —S:

-0G
-=-S (1.69)
+(1.69)
-(=),

 and thus that

-T,
-G(T;) =G(T,) - j sar (1.70)
-;
+(1.70)

 where i and f denote the initial and final p and T conditions.
 Since S is positive fora compound, the Gibbs energy of a compound decreases when temperature is increased at constant pressure.
-G decreases most rapidly with temperature when S is large and this fact leads to entropy-driven melting and vaporization of com- pounds when the temperature is raised.
+G decreases most rapidly with temperature when S is large and this fact leads to entropy-driven melting and vaporization of compounds when the temperature is raised.
 The standard molar Gibbs energy of solid, liquid and gaseous aluminium is shown as a function of temperature in Figure 1.8.
 The corresponding enthalpy and entropy is given in Figures 1.2 and 1.5.
 The melting (vaporization) temperature is given by the temperature at which the Gibbs energy of the solid (gas) and the liquid crosses, as marked in Figure 1.8.
-Equation (1.70) applies to each substance in a reaction and a change in the stan- dard Gibbs energy of a reaction (p is now p® = | bar) going from 7; to Tf is given by
+Equation (1.70) applies to each substance in a reaction and a change in the standard Gibbs energy of a reaction (p is now p® = | bar) going from 7; to Tf is given by

-T;
-A,G°(p) =A,G°(T) ~ JA, S°AT (71)
-i
+(1.71)

 A,S° is not necessarily positive and the Gibbs energy of a reaction may increase with temperature.